 Lack of Exercise

 - Risks in the home.
-These can include loose carpets or wires, dark stairways or corridors, or water on the floor.
-Additionally, living in a cluttered home could cause difficulty in navigating through the home, which could lead to a trip and fall.
+For example, loose carpets or wires, dark stairways or corridors, clutter, or water on the floor.

-- Risks in the environment outside your home.
-These can include uneven ground, clutter in the yard, or ice and snow.
+- Risks outside the home include uneven ground, clutter in the yard, or ice and snow.

-- Incorrect use of walking aids such as canes or walkers.
+- Poor use of walking aids such as canes or walkers.